Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Lower Bounds

 \begin{fact} Given a partial ID assignment $I$ with respect to $v_i$, there are $d!=|N_i|! = (n^{1/k}+1)!$ many possibly configurations for $v_i$. \end{fact}

-\paragraph{Quiet and Chatty Configurations} Observe that, after fixing a partial ID assignment $I$, the lower bound graph from $\mathcal{G}_k$ is uniquely determined by a configuration $\rho$ of $v_i$; we denote the resulting graph as $G[\rho]$.
+\paragraph{Quiet and Chatty Configurations.} Observe that, after fixing a partial ID assignment $I$, the lower bound graph from $\mathcal{G}_k$ is uniquely determined by a configuration $\rho$ of $v_i$; we denote the resulting graph as $G[\rho]$.
 We say that a configuration $\rho$ of $v_i$ is \emph{quiet}, if the number of links incident to $v_i$ over which a message is sent when executing on graph $G[\rho]$ is at most $\delta n^{1/k}$, for a positive constant $\delta<0.16$; otherwise we say that $\rho$ is \emph{chatty}.

 \begin{lemma} There exists a vertex $v_* \in V$ and a partial ID assignment $I$ such that more than a $\frac{7}{8}$-fraction of the configurations of $v_*$ (w.r.t.\ $I$) are quiet. \end{lemma} \begin{proof} Assume towards a contradiction that, for every $v_i \in V$ and every partial ID assignment $I$, at least a $\frac{1}{8}$-fraction of the configurations are chatty.
 Let random variable $M_{v_i}$ denote the total number of messages sent or received by $v_i$, and let $M$ be the total number of messages sent by the algorithm.
-We now compute a lower bound on the expectation of $M$, where the expectation is taken over a uniformly at random sampled configuration $\rho$, conditioned on a given partial ID assignment $I$, which we denote by $\EE_{\rho\mid I}$.
+We now compute a lower bound on the expectation of $M$, and we use the notation $\EE_{\rho\mid I}$ to emphasize that the expectation is taken over a uniformly at random sampled configuration $\rho$, conditioned on a given partial ID assignment $I$.
 Observe that $2M = \sum_{v_i \in V} M_{v_i}$, since the sum over the $M_{v_i}$ variables counts each message twice, and every edge in the graph has one endpoint in $V$.
 Thus, for any partial ID assignment $I$, we have

 where, in the third step, we have used the assumption that, given $I$, sampling configuration $\rho$ corresponds to sampling a permutation of the IDs in ${N}_i$ uniformly at random and that a $\frac{1}{8}$-fraction of these configurations are chatty.
 Moreover, in the fourth step, we used that $\EE_{\rho\mid I}\lt[ M_{v_i} \ \md|\ \text{$\rho$ is chatty}, I \rt] = \Omega\lt( n^{1/k} \rt)$ and that $|V|=n$.
 Since the bound in \eqref{eq:exp_messages} holds for every partial ID assignment $I$, it follows that $\EE\lt[ M \rt] = \EE_I\lt[ \EE_{\rho\mid I}\lt[ M \ \md|\ I \rt] \rt] = \Omega\lt( n^{1+1/k} \rt)$, providing a contradiction to the assumed expected message complexity of $o(n^{1+1/k})$. \end{proof}